MohammadBT240/order-pizza/README.md

-# Fast React Pizza Co.
+# Moh's Fast React Pizza Co.

 A modern pizza ordering web application built with React, Redux Toolkit, React Router, and Tailwind CSS.
 This project demonstrates a full-stack-like experience with a focus on state management, routing, and a beautiful UI.